tarantool/doc/doc/reference/reference_lua/net_box.rst

             The results incoming from ``call()`` or ``eval()`` are decoded via ``msgpack.decode``.
-            When ``msgpack.cfg.decode_save_metatables`` is ``true``, you may not change result's table metatable entries.
+            When ``msgpack.cfg.decode_save_metatables`` is ``true``, you may not change the result's table metatable entries.
 See :ref:`MsgPack <msgpack-cfg>` for details.

     ..  _conn-watch: